Meet Two UP

 In May, 2015 Zach Benton, Will Darling, Sarah Hubbard, and Casey Schading participated in WCU graduation.

 UP Program Purpose

 The WCU University Participant Program is designed to provide a two-year, on-campus living and learning experience for college-age persons with intellectual disabilities.
 The program is limited to four new students per year, with a maximum enrollment of eight students.
-During the two-year period, participants are expected to complete requirements for receiving a UP Certificate of Accomplishment based on the successful completion of an Individual Plan for College Participation.
+During the two-year period, students are expected to complete requirements for receiving a UP Certificate of Accomplishment based on the successful completion of an Individual Plan for College Participation.